 It is important to note that the WPA process is intended to be supportive of the doctor in their attempt to obtain the necessary evidence for Whole Practice Appraisal from the relevant bodies.

+MARS template for recording Independent Practice

+A template has been developed for MARS facilitating the recording of information related to Independent Practice, required for appraisal and revalidation.

+Add Information > Category ‘Whole Practice Appraisal’ > Type ‘Independent Practice’

 Appendix 1